-Asklepieion is the most significant archaeological sight on the island.
-In antiquity, it worked as a healing centre and it got its name from Asklepeios, sun of Apollo and protector of health and medicine.
+Asklepieion is the most significant archaeological site on the island.
+In antiquity, it worked as a healing center and it got its name from Asklepios, son of Apollo and protector of health and medicine.

 Nerantzia Castle, or else the Castle of the Knights, is located at the entrance of the port, Kos Town.
 It was built in the 14th century by the Knights of Saint John, on the site of a former Byzantine fortress.

 The Roman Odeon was constructed in the 2nd century BC and it has been very well preserved.
-It hosted crowds of people that gathered to watch fights between prisoners, like it happened in the Colosseum of Ancient Rome.
+It hosted crowds of people that gathered to watch fights between prisoners as it happened in the Colosseum of Ancient Rome.

-This house is a beautiful Roman mansion and its architectural style ressembles of the houses in Pompeii.
+This house is a beautiful Roman mansion and its architectural style resembles of the houses in Pompeii.
 Some remarkable frescoes and nice atriums can be seen inside.

 The myth says that under this plane tree in Kos Town, Hippocrates, the father of medicine, would teach his students the secrets of healing.
 Of course, this is a descendant of the original tree.

 Ancient Agora includes the remains of the ancient town of Kos.
-It is located close to the harbour.
-The ancient town had ample streets, sanctuaries, a stadium, gymnasium and other settlements.
+It is located close to the harbor.
+The ancient town had ample streets, sanctuaries, a stadium, gymnasium, and other settlements.

 The Hellenistic Gymnasium is part of a complex of the Hellenistic and Roman periods that also includes the Acropoli, the Hippodrome, the Nymphaeum a very elaborated structure dating from the 3rd century BC, as well as the ruins of the temples of Aphrodite and Hercules

-The ruins of Dionysos Temple are located south of the Kos harbour, passing the ancient agora, on Vasileos Pavlou Street.
+The ruins of Dionysos Temple are located south of the Kos harbor, passing the ancient Agora, on Vasileos Pavlou Street.
 It is close to the Roman House

 Google map of Town excursions